neondatabase/website/content/docs/introduction/compute-lifecycle.md

 The _Auto-suspend_ feature is conservative.
 It treats an "idle-in-transaction" connection as active to avoid breaking application logic that involves long-running transactions.
 Only connections that are truly inactive are closed after the defined period of inactivity.

 When you connect to an idle compute, Neon automatically activates it.
 Activation can take anywhere from 500 ms to a few seconds, meaning that the first connection may have a higher latency than subsequent connections.
-Cold start times are fastest in the `US East (Ohio) — aws-us-east-2` region, which hosts the Neon Control Plane.
-The Neon Control plane will be deployed regionally in future Neon releases, bringing the same millesecond cold start times to all supported regions.
+Cold-start times are fastest in the `US East (Ohio) — aws-us-east-2` region, which hosts the Neon Control Plane.
+The Neon Control plane will be deployed regionally in future Neon releases, bringing the same millesecond cold-start times to all supported regions.

 Also, Postgres shared memory buffers are cold after a compute wakes up from the `Idle` state, which means that initial queries may take longer until the shared memory buffers are warmed.